Constant Djakpa: Club career

-Djakpa was born on 17 October 1986 in Abidjan, Ivory Coast, starting to play football at Stella Club d'Adjamé.
-In 2006 he went to play in Europe at Norwegian second league side, Sogndal.
+Djakpa was born on 17 October 1986 in Abidjan, Ivory Coast and began playing football in 2005 at Stella Club d'Adjamé.
+In 2006, he moved to Europe to play for Norwegian second league side, Sogndal.

-In 2007 he went at Romanian side, Pandurii Târgu Jiu who paid 75.000€ for his transfer.
-He made his Liga I debut under coach Eugen Neagoe on 29 July in a 1–1 draw against Universitatea Cluj in which he opened the score from a free kick.
-On 15 December he scored in a 3–1 away loss to Oțelul Galați in which he also received a red card.
-On 26 April 2008 he made his last Liga I appearance in Pandurii's 1–0 loss against FC Vaslui in which he was sent off in the 62nd minute.
+In 2007, Djakpa joined Romanian side Pandurii Târgu Jiu which paid €75,000 for his transfer.
+He made his Liga I debut under coach Eugen Neagoe on 29 July in a 1–1 draw against Universitatea Cluj, opening the score with a free kick.
+On 15 December he scored in a 3–1 away loss to Oțelul Galați, but also received a red card.
+On 26 April 2008, Djakpa made his last Liga I appearance in Pandurii's 1–0 loss against FC Vaslui in which he was sent off in the 62nd minute.

-In June 2008, Djakpa was transferred from Pandurii to German side, Bayer Leverkusen who paid 1.1 million€.
+In June 2008, Djakpa was transferred from Pandurii to German side, Bayer Leverkusen which paid €1.1 million.
 He made his Bundesliga debut on 16 August when coach Bruno Labbadia used him as a starter in a 3–2 home loss to Borussia Dortmund.
-One year later he was loaned by Leverkusen to fellow Bundesliga club, Hannover 96 with whom he spent two seasons.
+One year later he was loaned by Leverkusen to fellow Bundesliga club, Hannover 96 for two seasons.
 For the 2011–12 season, Djakpa went to play for 2.
-Bundesliga side, Eintracht Frankfurt which he helped promote to the first league.
-In the 2013–14 Europa League campaign, he appeared in four games for Eintracht in which he scored two goals in two victories from the group stage against Bordeaux and APOEL, both of them being from free kicks.
+Bundesliga side, Eintracht Frankfurt whom he helped gain promotion to the first league.
+In the 2013–14 Europa League campaign, Djakpa appeared in four games for Eintracht, scoring two free-kick goals in their group stage victories against Bordeaux and APOEL.
 On 14 May 2016, Djakpa made his last Bundesliga appearance, playing for Eintracht in a 1–0 away loss to Werder Bremen, having a total of 92 matches in the competition.

 In January 2017 he returned to 2.
 Bundesliga at 1.
-FC Nürnberg with whom he spent six months.
+FC Nürnberg for a six-month spell.
 On 12 September 2018, Djakpa joined Regionalliga Südwest side Hessen Dreieich.
 Djakpa ended his career in 2022, after playing in the French lower leagues for AS Poissy and AS Chatou.